yuukibarns/snacks.nvim/docs/profiler.md

 - the profiler is not perfect and might not capture all calls
 - the profiler might not work well with some plugins
 - it can only profile `autocmds` created when the profiler is running.
-- only `autocms` with a lua function callback can be profiled
+- only `autocmds` with a lua function callback can be profiled
 - functions that `resume` or `yield` won't be captured correctly
 - functions that do blocking calls like `vim.fn.getchar` will work, but the time will include the time spent waiting for the blocking call